bradartman/gas-price-tracker/README.md

 **Google Maps Places API**, saves them to a local CSV, and emails you a formatted report at 7 AM every day.

+Update with your own zip codes for searching
 ---

 ## 1. Install Python